turbot/steampipe-plugin-azure/docs/index.md

     ```

 5. If no credentials are specified and the SDK environment variables are not set, the plugin will use the active credentials from the `az` cli (as used in the [Azure Default Connection](#azure-default-connection)).
+You can run `az login` to set up these credentials.

     ```hcl
     connection "azure" {